RMIT-SEPT/majorproject-3-thurs-10-30-1/docs/README.md

 A wiki section containing:
 - A map of our databases
--A progressive list of acceptance tests, with completes tests marked as 'passed' -A link to our google drive containing user stories, each with acceptance criteria.
+-A progressive list of acceptance tests, with completes tests marked as 'passed'.
+-A link to our google drive containing user stories, each with acceptance criteria.
 -A testing log spreadsheet.

 Our Product has the following features implemented:
--account registration for users
+-account registration for new customers.
+Accounts can only be created with unique email addresses and usernames.
--Login for users with responsive errors.
+-Login for users with some responsive errors.
+Either newly created or pre-loaded accounts.
 -Logout for users.
 -Different nav bar display depending on type of account logged in.
 -Profile viewing and editing for users.